http4k/www/src/website/content/news/ai_without_tests_is_just_expensive_random_number_generation/index.md

 ## What's In The Box

 ### 1. Universal, Testable LLM API
 A Kotlin-native API that doesn't feel like a Java port.
 Sure, you create OpenAI and Anthropic adapters differently, but once you have them, all chat calls work identically.
-The real win: http4k's pluggable HTTP clients that slot right into your existing stack - tracing, logging, observability - all there.
-Plus comprehensive fakes that generate realistic text, images, and structured data - perfect for testing failure scenarios like rate limits, malformed responses, or content moderation blocks.
+The real win: http4k's pluggable HTTP clients that slot right into your existing stack - tracing, logging, observability - all there via standard http4k Filters and Events.
+Plus comprehensive fakes that can generate realistic text, images, or structured data - perfect for testing failure scenarios like rate limits, malformed responses, or content moderation blocks.
 Test complete AI workflows including multimedia generation completely in-memory without burning tokens or depending on external services.

 ### 2. Unified Tool Model
 Your LLM can call a local function or hit a remote API through identical interfaces.
 No vendor-specific tool handling, no special cases. http4k's lens system generates typesafe tool schemas automatically.

 ### 3. 5 Major LLM Providers
-OpenAI, Anthropic, GitHub Models, Google Gemini, and Azure - all with identical chat interfaces, all with offline fakes, all benefiting from http4k's pluggable HTTP ecosystem.
+OpenAI, Anthropic, GitHub Models, Google Gemini, and Azure - all with identical chat interfaces, all with supported offline fakes, all benefiting from http4k's pluggable HTTP ecosystem.

 ### 4. LangChain4j Bridge
 We can't support every model type immediately, so this bridge opens up LangChain4j's full catalog to http4k users.
 Our pluggable HTTP client brings the same observability and testability to LangChain models (note: not all LangChain models support this yet as they migrate to their HTTP client model).